Visiting the Temple Mount and Dome of the Rock

 • Since lines can be very long it is important to arrive early and be prepared to wait.
 They are even longer during peak season and holidays

-• If you have any religious artifacts or articles on you, regardless if they are Christian or Jewish, you will not be permitted to bring these items in with you.
-Save your shopping for after your visit!
+• Save your shopping for after your visit!
+If you have any religious artifacts or articles on you, regardless if they are Christian or Jewish, you will not be permitted to bring these items in with you.
 You may be denied entry for carrying religious artifacts with you.

 • Make sure you have your passport with you in order to enter the Temple Mount.